DevinLin2/MKS21X-FinalProject/README.md

   - finished basis of floor class
   - program is now able to put in walls when given x and y coordinates
-  - we are now using a 2D arraylist for the playing field to represent multiple floors and the walls in each floor
+  - we are now using a 2D arraylist for the playing field to represent multiple floors and the walls in each floor 1/13/19
+  - Created floor one
+  - Made it impossible for a player to pass through walls